Skip to main content

 Biography

-Natalie joined Durham Law School in September 2022 having previously been a Lecturer in Law (Education and Research) at the University of Exeter and a Teaching Fellow at University College London (UCL) and at Queen Mary University of London.
+Natalie joined Durham Law School in September 2022 having previously been a Lecturer in Law at the University of Exeter and a Teaching Fellow at University College London (UCL) and at Queen Mary University of London.

-In 2023-24, Natalie is teaching Employment and Tort Law on the LLB and International Protection of Human Rights on the LLM.
-She is also the Departmental International Exchanges Coordinator for Durham Law School.
+Natalie is on research leave from October 2024 to March 2025.
+In the academic year 2023-24, Natalie taught Employment and Tort Law on the LLB and International Protection of Human Rights on the LLM, and was the Departmental International Exchanges Coordinator and Placement Coordinator for Durham Law School.
 Natalie welcomes inquiries for PhD supervision from prospective doctoral students in her areas of research interest.

 Natalie’s research focuses on human rights and labour law, with a particular interest in domestic workers and other marginalised workers, and in issues of gender and migration.
-Her PhD, completed at UCL in 2021, analysed the legal position of domestic workers and their frequent exclusion from protective labour law legislation and criticised this from a human rights perspective.
-Natalie is now working on a book project arising from the PhD.
+Her PhD, completed at UCL in 2021, analysed the legal position of domestic workers and their frequent exclusion from protective labour law legislation in relation to two case studies, Chile and the UK, and criticised this from a human rights perspective.
+Natalie is now working on a book project arising from the PhD, which also includes case studies of South Africa and India.

-Natalie is a co-investigator on the research project 'Access to protection, enforcement & redress?
+From June 2022 to December 2023 Natalie was a co-investigator on the research project 'Access to protection, enforcement & redress?
 Effects of visas for agriculture & care on migrant workers' vulnerabilities in the UK workforce,' funded by the Arts & Humanities Research Council via the Modern Slavery and Human Rights Policy and Evidence Centre.
-Using the agricultural and care work sectors as case studies, the project examines how immigration rules and labour policies can create vulnerabilities to trafficking and other forms of modern-day slavery.
-Natalie's other ongoing research projects include: the human rights implications of the ‘hostile environment’ for migrant women; the rights of domestic workers in the ‘gig economy;' and addressing violence and harassment at work.
+Using the agricultural and care work sectors as case studies, the project examined how immigration rules and labour policies can create vulnerabilities to trafficking and other forms of modern-day slavery.
+Natalie's other research projects include: the human rights implications of the ‘hostile environment’ for migrant women; the rights of domestic workers in the 'gig economy;' and addressing violence and harassment at work.

 Research interests

-Labour law; human rights, including as relevant to the rights of marginalised workers such as domestic, care, and agricultural workers, rights of women and migrants, socio-economic rights, and positive duties; feminist and anti-racist approaches, Latin America; business and human rights.
+Labour law; human rights, including as relevant to the rights of marginalised workers such as domestic, care, and agricultural workers, platform work and the gig economy, rights of women and migrants, socio-economic rights, and positive duties; regional protection of human rights, particularly the Inter-American system; feminist and anti-racist approaches, Latin America; business and human rights.

 Publications